binarybottle/engram/README.md

-While I used ergonomic principles outlined below and the accompanying code to help generate the Engram layout, I also relied on massive bigram frequency data for the English language. if one were to use a different set of bigram frequencies for another language or text corpus, they could create a variant of the Engram layout, say "Engram-French", better suited to the French language.
+While I used ergonomic principles outlined below and the accompanying code to help generate the Engram layout, I also relied on massive bigram frequency data for the English language. if one were to follow the procedure below and use a different set of bigram frequencies for another language or text corpus, they could create a variant of the Engram layout, say "Engram-French", better suited to the French language.

 **Why "Engram"?** <br>